 "Did you see him?"
 He worded the question impatiently.

-Without Jonathan, Gael fell into long bouts of depression.
-With him being gone, it was as if a part of her was missing.
-In his absence, her mind would roam to the black barrier, to the forgotten memories.
-The faded past that he had made anew for her, returned.
-The memories that she wanted to forget reoccurred.The truth sat in front of her, making its way up her spine, grasping her neck, crawling into her brain and torturing her mind.
-It was forcing her to remember what she couldn't.
+As she walked back to her dorm room, she thought about Jonathan.
+She knew Dr Murray was the only person who could help her find him.
+With him gone, a part of her was missing.
+In his absence, her mind roamed to the black barrier, to the forgotten memories.
+The faded past he made anew would often torment her.
+The memories she wanted to forget reoccurred in her dreams.The truth slid up her spine, grasping her neck, crawling into her brain and torturing her mind.
+She was forced to remember what she couldn't.
 He had given her a reason to forget.
-But he was gone, and she was drowning.
+But now he was gone, and she was drowning.